 Three Most Overrated Indicators 💰

 Six Most Underrated Indicators 💹

 Why are some indicators misrepresented in the media

-There is a barrage of economic data released on most trading days (view our up to date economic calendar).
-Market and media attention focuses on the ‘major’ releases which create big moves in currencies, bonds and equities.
-Looking beyond immediate reactions these releases can offer little insight and be potentially misleading with lower-profile data releases often have greater significance for underlying trends.
+A barrage of economic data is released on most trading days (view our up-to-date economic calendar).
+Market and media attention focus on the ‘major’ releases which create big moves in currencies, bonds and equities.
+Looking beyond immediate reactions, these releases can offer little insight and be potentially misleading, with lower-profile data releases often having greater significance for underlying trends.

 Remember: Over-hyped data still move markets